loftuxab/alfresco-community-loftux/projects/installer/README_war.txt

   Alfresco FireFox Extension from here: http://sourceforge.net/projects/alfresco

-  Internet Explorer does not require the extension to see display CIFS folders directly.
+  Internet Explorer does not require the extension to open CIFS folders directly.